illumiolabs/illumio-guard-duty-shield/INSTALL.md

 1. You will be directed to the *Illumio-Guard-Duty-Shield*'s Function overview page
 1. Select the **Configuration** tab towards the bottom of the page, and then **Environment variables**
 1. Create the following Environmental variables by clicking **Edit** and **Add environment variable**
-   * ILLUMIO_SERVER - Value should be the Illumio PCE URL without any https
+  * ILLUMIO_SERVER - The Illumio PCE hostname (ex. illumiopce.company.com)
-   * ILO_API_KEY_ID - The API key id for the Lambda function to use
+  * ILO_API_KEY_ID - The API key id
-   * ILO_API_KEY_SECRET - The API key secret for the Lambda function to use
+  * ILO_API_KEY_SECRET - The API key secret
   * ILO_API_VERSION - Version of Illumio API
   * ILO_ORG_ID - Illumio PCE Org ID to be utilized for this deployment
-   * ILO_PORT - Illumio PCE port for the Lambda to communicate on
+  * ILO_PORT - Illumio PCE port
-   * THREAT_LIST_KEY - Numerical Id for the IP list to be updated on the PCE, which can be obtained from the PCE as shown in [this image](images/threat-list-key.jpg)
+  * THREAT_LIST_KEY - Numerical href id of the IP list to be updated.
+It is found in the URL as seen in [this image](images/threat-list-key.jpg)
-1. Once you have added values for each of these variables, click the orage **Save** button at the bottom right
+1. Once you have added values for each of these variables, click the orange **Save** button at the bottom right
 1. We will need to create a CloudWatch Rule for this, so navigate to the AWS CloudWatch service
 1. On the left side of the screen click **Rules** under Events
 1. Click **Create rule** and under Event Source select GuardDuty as the Sevice Name